Accessing the Program

 2.1.1 Student Technology Fee

 The Equipment Loan Program is a service covered by a portion of the Student Technology Fee paid upon enrollment in courses at Loyola University Chicago.
 There are no additional charges or per-checkout costs associated to access or use the loan program.
-Fines may, however, be assessed when equipment is returned after contracted due date and times, damaged or otherwise unreturned.
+Fines may, however, be assessed when equipment is returned past the scheduled due date and time, received in unsatisfactory condition, or otherwise unreturned.

-In order to reserve, borrow and return equipment, a client must present a valid Loyola University Chicago ID Card (“Rambler Card” or “Loyola ID Card”) as provided by the Campus Card Office at the lakeside campuses.
+In order to checkout and return equipment, a client should present a valid Loyola University Chicago ID Card (“Rambler Card” or “Loyola ID Card”) as provided by the Campus Card Office at the lakeside campuses.
 It may take up to 24-hours for access to be available after the creation of a new or replacement Loyola ID Card occurs.

 2.1.3 University Members with Access